Userwithaname/fin/README.md

     help                  Show this help message

 Arguments:
-    --install-dir=[path]  Sets the installation directory
+    --install-dir=[path]  Set the installation directory
     --reinstall     -i    Skip version checks and reinstall --refresh       -r    Ignore cache and fetch new data --cache-only    -c    Do not fetch new data if possible --verbose       -v    Show more detailed output
     --yes           -y    Automatically accept prompts
     --no            -n    Automatically reject prompts
 ```

 # Configuration